 To get there, head out from the back of Cococape Resort on the Laem Tookata route.
-The road, great for cycling, passes above Ao Pra Beach, where the new boutique Mira Montra Resort has now opened and past the backs of a few villas, before its wends its way over a couple of kilometres down towards the end.
+The road, great for cycling, passes the backs of a few villas and then above Ao Pra Beach, home to the boutique Mira Montra Resort.
+Shortly after that, you’ll spot the turning on the right down to Hidden Beach Resort and then it wends its way over a couple of kilometres down towards the end.

 Just before the final section, another road leads off behind the beach all the way to the headland, Here, you’ll can look back down the island to Ao Kao and over to Koh Rayang Nok and Koh Rayang Nai offshore.